Mexxy-lab/Aws-multitierstack/README.md

     - First create a Target group - This is the group you want your loadbalancer to route traffic to.
         - vprofile-app-TG open port 8080 for the tomcat application service.
 Also set the healtchecks and unhealthy threshold.
+        - Attach the instance vprofile-app01 running our application to the target group.
         - Create the ELB and attach the target group created, also update the security group ELB SG.
+Use the application load balancer
+        - It should listen on port 80 and route traffic to the vprofile-app-TG target group which points to the instance vprofile-app01.

 10) Create the Autoscaling group

+    - Autoscaling group are basically meant to increase the number of instances
+    - Now we create the Autoscaling group needed for the application, to do this we need 2 things
+        - We need to first create the AMI of the Instance.
+Create this from AMI resource.
+        - Create the luanch template specifying the above AMI of the instance
-    - First create the image instance
+        - Then create the auto-scaling group.

 11) Verify the infra set up
-12) Build Autoscaling Group for Tomcat Instances.